Gina Rodriguez Blasted After She Posts Video Saying The N-Word, Reigniting Anti-Black Criticism

-Actress Gina Rodriguez had social media furious Tuesday after she posted a video to her Instagram story that showed her saying the ‘n’ word, which led social media users to reignite past claims that the actress was anti-black.
+Actress Gina Rodriguez had social media furious Tuesday after she posted a video to her Instagram story that showed her saying the N-word, which led social media users to reignite past claims that the actress was anti-black.

-Rodriguez has since deleted the video, though users captured the clip from her Instagram Story on Tuesday, which shows Rodriguez sitting in a chair getting makeup applied and her hair styled while she sings along to the 1996 track “Ready or Not” by The Fugees, which contains the n-word.
+Rodriguez has since deleted the video, though users captured the clip from her Instagram story on Tuesday, which shows Rodriguez sitting in a chair getting makeup applied and her hair styled.
+She sings along to the 1996 track “Ready or Not” by The Fugees, which contains the N-word.
 Rodriguez looks directly into the camera while she says the word before looking off camera and giggling with someone next to her.

 Social media users were quick to point out their frustration with the actress, who after 3 p.m. apologized on her Instagram story to anyone she had offended, claiming that she grew up listening to the song by The Fugees and loved the song.

-“Gina Rodriquez is such an embarrassment to the Latinx community!,” one user wrote on Twitter.
+“Gina Rodriquez is such an embarrassment to the Latinx community!” one user wrote on Twitter.
 “Why does she think she’s our spokesperson?!
 We don’t know her!!”

 Others were more pointed in calling Rodriguez anti-black.

 “Gina Rodriguez is an example of the bold anti-blackness of non-black people of colour,” another said.
-“Black people keep telling ya’ll not to use our reclaimed slurs, & here you go on your IG story mouthing along to a song saying “nigga”, playing all in our faces.
+“Black people keep telling ya’ll not to use our reclaimed slurs, & here you go on your IG story mouthing along to a song saying ‘n****,’ playing all in our faces.
 Ugly, racist, & disrespectful.”

 I stopped watching Jane the Virgin because Gina Rodriquez is very anti black, the fact that she said the n word and had the balls to post it on her story.. the things she said abt the black community hurts enough and this hurts even more pic.twitter.com/HyoL5DDfz3